splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Configure your syslog source TLS certificate

-1. If you have not already done so, create the folder ``/opt/sc4s/tls`` .
+1. Create the folder ``/opt/sc4s/tls`` .
-2. If you have not already done so, uncomment the appropriate mount line in the unit or yaml file.
+2. Uncomment the appropriate mount line in the unit or yaml file.
 3. Save the server private key in PEM format with no password to ``/opt/sc4s/tls/server.key``.
 4. Save the server certificate in PEM format to ``/opt/sc4s/tls/server.pem``.
 5. Ensure the entry `SC4S_SOURCE_TLS_ENABLE=yes` exists in ``/opt/sc4s/env_file``.